ldaniels528/trifecta/README.md

     * Added a new Brokers view to the Observe module
     * Reworked the Brokers view (Inspect module)
     * Fixed sort ordering of partitions in the Replicas view (Inspect module)
+    * Fixed potential bug related to retrieving the list of available brokers
+    * Now a TypeSafe Play Application w/updated the user interface

 <a name="trifecta-ui"></a>
 ### Trifecta UI